ParkPortfolio/Hospital-Readmission-Risk/README.md

 Hospital Readmission Risk Dashboard<img width="2999" height="1687" alt="Hospital Readmission Risk Dashboard" src="https://github.com/user-attachments/assets/a0936a6e-fad5-4de0-b96f-775d5327eeaf" />

-## Interactive Dashboard
+## Note

-View the Tableau dashboard here: [Tableau Public Link](PASTE-YOUR-LINK-HERE)
+The Tableau workbook is not included in this repository.
+A static dashboard preview is provided, along with project documentation and analysis notes.

 ## Business Question